 Mayor Parrish agreed with Chairman Nohe.
 Mayor Parrish stated there needs to be an understanding of guidelines of what the Authority supports.
 Mayor Parrish stated he would hate to see leadership go the Richmond, representing the NVTA, and acquiescing to additional taxes for Northern Virginia.

-Chair Randall mentioned that if the General Assembly discussions appear to interpret the restoration of funding as a need for tax increase, Ms. Baynard will immediately inform the Authority, who will in turn discuss and develop a more specific statement at that time.
+Chair Randall mentioned that if the General Assembly discussions appear to interpret the restoration of funding as a need for regional tax increases, Ms. Baynard will immediately inform the Authority, who will in turn discuss and develop a more specific statement at that time.
 Chairman Bulova addressed the Authority’s efforts to have the same flexibility in which funding sources are the same funds many jurisdictions use to pay their share of NVTA operational costs.

 Chairman Bulova used the support administration and operations expenses as the Hampton Roads Transportation Accountability Commission (HRTAC).
 She stated that she is comfortable with asking for the same flexibility as Hampton Roads regarding the use of regional revenues for the Authority’s operational and administrative expenses noting that many jurisdictions use their 30% funds to pay their share of NVTA operational costs, with Arlington County now being in the negative for a period regarding their 30% funding.
 Chairman Bulova expressed that parody with Hampton Roads and how their operations and administrative costs are covered, would help the member jurisdictions that had their 30% funds significantly reduced.
 She added that the Authority should exercise caution in legislative changes.